North Drums: History

 North Drums were invented by then Boston resident and drummer Roger North, while he was a member of band Quill.
-He was later the longtime drummer of the Holy Modal Rounders, the Clamtones, and still performs weekly in Portland with the Freak Mountain Ramblers.
+He was later the longtime drummer of the Holy Modal Rounders and the Clamtones.
 North created the fiberglass-shelled drums by hand for his own usage in late 1968, and was granted a U.S. patent, #3603194 on the design in 1971.

 Starting in 1973, he began producing the original commercial configuration of the drums and began selling them both directly and through retail dealers to various top musicians and drummers as well as to the general public through retail dealers.
 In 1976, North licensed the patent rights to Music Technology Incorporated (MTI) to manufacture and market the drums in hopes of higher production and distribution volume.
 Under MTI management, the drum shells were produced first by a fiberglass manufacturer in Long Island, then for a time again by Roger North in his facility in Troutdale, Oregon, and eventually in Italy using an injection-molded polystyrene process.

 The drums stopped being commercially sold in the early 1980s but a used market for the drums soon developed.
 A small though loyal contingent of North Drum players thus continued.